Q. What is the submission deadline?

 A. There is no limit to the number of abstracts you can submit.
 However, an author may present no more than two abstracts.
 If ASE accepts more than two submissions from an author, one of his/her co-authors must present any additional abstracts.
 The presenter of any accepted abstract must be one of the co-authors listed on the original submission.
 Please note that authors may not submit the same research; abstracts containing identical or nearly identical data from the same institution and/or individuals will be rejected.

-Q. Will my abstract automatically be considered for the Young Investigator’s Award Competition?
+Q. Will my abstract automatically be considered for the Weyman Young Investigator’s Award Competition?

-Q. Will my abstract automatically be considered for the Sonographer Investigator’s Award Competition?
+Q. Will my abstract automatically be considered for the Haluska Sonographer Research Award Competition?

-A. No, investigators must indicate that they would like to be considered for the competition when submitting their work.
+A. No, sonographer (non-physician) investigators must indicate that they would like to be considered for the competition when submitting their work.
+Abstracts not selected as finalists in the competition will automatically be considered for general presentation.

 Q. Can I submit my abstract under more than one submission category?